evershinemj/visual-studio/diff.md

 # slash patch
 a slash patch stands for a patch where some code is added in the other file, while no code exists in the current file

-# two modes of rendering
+# three modes of rendering
-- slash patch versus green
+- slash patch versus green(add)
+- red versus slash patch(delete)
-- red versus green
+- red versus green(modify)